corese4rch/cvurl/README.md

              //that's all ! here you go, run explore world wide web, boy

              //nice, I see you have your own instances of HttpClient and GenericMapper
-             //great, let's build our brand new CVUrl with it. var cVurl = new CVurl(Configuration.builder(httpClient)
+             //great, let's build our brand new CVurl with it. var cVurl = new CVurl(Configuration.builder(httpClient)
                      .genericMapper(genericMapper)
                      .build());